Identifying Applications by Name

-The 128T router can also learn about named destinations by inspecting the traffic that traverses it.
+The SSR can also learn about named destinations by inspecting the traffic that traverses it.
 This is done by inspecting the X.509 certificate sent by a server during the TLS handshake process.
-Importantly: this presupposes that the 128T can route packets to that destination for the purposes of retrieving the server's certificate.
+Importantly: this presupposes that the SSR can route packets to that destination for the purposes of retrieving the server's certificate.
 Thus, when using AppID based on TLS, it is important to ensure that there is a

 service-route capable of reaching that server in addition to the one you'll configure for the named application.